openstack-archive/fuel-docs/contents.rst

-.. index: Table of Contents
+.. index:: Table of Contents

 .. _ToC: